Martin: Student loan costs may rise £400/yr

-Aperitivo usually runs for a few hours between 6pm and 9pm – times vary and it’s not at all bars, so do check.
-At a minimum, participating venues might give a selection of snacks, but some places offer a sumptious buffet of canapes, cheeses, olives, cold meats and pizza.
+Aperitivo usually runs for a few hours between 6pm and 9pm – times vary and it's not at all bars, so do check.
+At a minimum, participating venues might give a selection of snacks, but some places offer a sumptuous buffet of canapés, cheeses, olives, cold meats and pizza.

 Some places let you go back as many times as you want.
-MSE Jessica, a Rome native and aperitivo aficionado, says:
+Former MSE Jessica, a Rome native and aperitivo aficionado, said:

 My favourite aperitivo place is Momart Café.
 You pay €10 for a cocktail/glass of wine/beer, but you get an amazing buffet of homemade pizza, pasta, cheese, salad and desserts.
 You can go up to the buffet as many times as you like, but make sure you arrive early to avoid long queues.